kim0chi/CampusFlow/TEST_SCENARIOS.md

 # Test Scenarios
-## Predefined Test Cases for Student Enrollment System
+## Predefined Test Cases for CampusFlow

-This document provides specific, reproducible test scenarios to verify all features of the Student Enrollment System.
+This document provides specific, reproducible test scenarios to verify all features of CampusFlow.

 ---